Picovoice/porcupine/README.md

 ## Performance

 A comparison between accuracy and runtime metrics of Porcupine and two other widely-used libraries, PocketSphinx and Snowboy, is provided [here](https://github.com/Picovoice/wakeword-benchmark).
-Compared to the best-performing engine, Porcupine's standard model is 3.34 times more accurate, 4.38 times faster (on Raspberry Pi 3).
+Compared to the best-performing engine of these two, Porcupine's standard model is 3.34 times more accurate, 4.38 times faster (on Raspberry Pi 3).

 ## Model Variants

-Porcupine comes in two different variations: **standard** and **compressed**.
+Porcupine has two flavours: **standard** and **compressed**.
 The compressed model is specifically designed for deeply-embedded applications (MCUs and DSPs).
-Its accuracy is slightly lower than the standard model but it consumes considerably less resources.
-Below is the comparison of runtime measurements for different variants of Porcupine on Raspberry Pi3.
+Its accuracy is slightly lower than the standard model, but it consumes considerably less resources.
+Below is the comparison of runtime measurements for different variants of Porcupine on Raspberry Pi3:

 | Model Variant | CPU Usage | Model Size (KB)
 :---: | :---: | :---:
 Standard | 5.67% | 1388
 Compressed | 2.43% | 232

-For accuracy comparison of different variants refer to [benchmark repository](https://github.com/Picovoice/wakeword-benchmark).
+For an accuracy comparison of different variants, refer to [benchmark repository](https://github.com/Picovoice/wakeword-benchmark).

 ## Structure of Repository

 Porcupine is shipped as an ANSI C precompiled library.
 The binary files for supported platforms are located under [lib/](/lib) and header files are at [include/](/include).
-Currently, Beagle Bone, Raspberry Pi, Android, iOS, watchOS, Linux, Mac, Windows, and modern web browsers (supporting WebAssembly) are supported.
+Currently, BeagleBone, Raspberry Pi, Android, iOS, watchOS, Linux, macOS, Windows, and modern web browsers (with WebAssembly) are supported.

-Bindings are available at [binding/](/binding) to facilitate usage from higher-level languages/platforms.
-Demo applications are at [demo/](/demo).
-When possible, use one of the demo applications as a starting point for your own implementation.
+Bindings are available at [binding/](/binding) to facilitate usage from higher-level languages and platforms.
+Demo applications are located at [demo/](/demo).
+We recommend using one of the demo applications as a starting point for your own implementation, when possible.

 [tools/](/tools) contains utility programs.
 Finally, [resources/](/resources) is a placeholder for data used by various applications within the repository.

-Below is a quick walk-through of the repository.
-For detailed instructions please visit relevant pages.
+Below is a quick walkthrough of the repository.
+For detailed instructions please visit the relevant pages.
 Throughout the documentation, it is assumed that the current working directory is the root of the repository.

 ## Running Demo Applications

 ### Python Demo Application

-This [demo application](/demo/python) allows testing Porcupine using computer's microphone.
+This [demo application](/demo/python) allows testing Porcupine using your computer's microphone.
 It opens an input audio stream, monitors it using Porcupine's library, and logs the detection events into the console.
 Below is an example of running the demo for hotword `picovoice` from the command line.
 Replace `${SYSTEM}` with the name of the operating system on your machine (e.g. linux, mac, windows, or raspberrypi).